Tokyo and Kyoto, Japan – Tour of Food Culture, Literature and Films

 Week 3 (tokyo, Japan)

 After arriving in the bustling capital of Tokyo, the first week will be a blend of academic pursuits and cultural discovery.
-Half of the week will be dedicated to JPST370.
-Through interactive classes and expert-led tours, you’ll gain valuable insights into the historical, social, and cultural significance of Japan’s diverse food culture.
-Evolving as a unique gastronomic journey, you will visit local markets, restaurants, and even schools, immersing yourself in the authentic flavors of Japan and understanding the role of food in shaping the nation’s identity.
+Half of the week will be dedicated to JPST395C (Food and Society).
+Through hands-on activities, you’ll gain valuable insights into the historical, social, and cultural significance of Japan’s diverse food culture.
+By observing food-related phenomena and visiting local markets, restaurants, and schools, you will immerse yourself in the food scenes of Japan while understanding the role of food in shaping the nation’s identity.

 Week 4 (kyoto, japan)